These guides are AI-generated educational summaries — not legal or medical advice.

 Assuming the 30% minimum is guaranteed without confirmation on the DBQ

-Why: The 30% minimum under DC 7531 applies only when the kidney transplant is the diagnosed condition rated.
+The 30% minimum under DC 7531 applies only when the kidney transplant is the diagnosed condition rated.
 If the examiner does not confirm the transplant diagnosis on the DBQ or rates only underlying conditions without noting the transplant, the minimum floor may not be applied correctly.

-Do this instead: Ensure the examiner specifically checks the 'kidney transplant' checkbox on the DBQ and records the date of transplant.
+Instead: Ensure the examiner specifically checks the 'kidney transplant' checkbox on the DBQ and records the date of transplant.
 If you receive a rating below 30% after the first post-transplant year, this is an error - consult a VSO immediately.

 Impact: 30% minimum